Highfield Surgery South Shore Primary Care Centre Lytham Road Blackpool FY4 1TJ

 We ask that you order repeat prescriptions using the online Patient Access system, or by leaving a completed repeat prescription form in the box at reception.
 However, if you have a question about a prescription, you can call our prescription line which is on: 01253 957640 between 10am and 1pm each weekday.

 If you have been asked to leave in a sample, you will find a box for this purpose at the end of the reception counter.
 Don’t forget to mark the sample with your name, if it is not already written on the container.
 If you have been asked to provide a sample in a large container, please hand it to the receptionist.
 You can put the container in a carrier bag for modesty if you prefer.
+Only samples requested by the surgery will be accepted, any samples left without a clinical indication will not be processed.

 We never leave confidential patient information on telephone messages.
 If the surgery has information for you, even if it is only a negative test result, we will leave a message asking you to phone in.
 The person who leaves the message will have left a note on our system to say what the call was for.